 Why do I say that the Elan is chock-full of Art Deco styling?
 Let me explain.
 Firstly, the Elan plays with the idea of geometric shapes, which I love.
 There’s the unusual tonneau shaped case and dial, which is rare in modern watches, certainly amongst microbrands.
 I think the idea of a round, guilloche center (a circle in square design concept) is smart here, and overall it’s executed well.
 Secondly, bold lines are also present in the design of the watch.
 One sees boldly curved lines -which traces the curvature of the dial- engraved in the case, as well as a striking line that cuts through each of the applied indices on the dial.
 Thirdly, the watch also heavily features metallic finishes.
 The hands, indices, and the front portion of the case are all fashioned out of the same brushed stainless steel.
 Ever been to Parkview Square, perhaps to enjoy a drink at the critically acclaimed Atlas Bar?
 The Elan reminds me of Singapore’s “Gotham Building”.
 If I have just one knock on the dial, it would be the date wheel.
 Personally, I feel that a black date wheel would feel much more at home with the Art Deco design of the watch – the current white date wheel looks a tad bit out of place on the dial.

 However, the Elan is more than just a pretty dial.
 It also features one of the best finishing that I’ve seen at this price point.
 The front of the case (including the lugs) is brushed finished, while the sides are polished to a gleam.
 In addition, bevelled edges run along the sides of the case.
-It’s no DWISS RC-1, but it’s certainly much better than average for a watch costing less than S$300!
+It’s no DWISS RC-1, but it’s certainly much better than average for a watch costing around S$300!

 We also get a nicely signed crown that’s stepped for some depth and detail.
 Not all watches in this price category features a signed crown, so I’m glad that Coup De Coeur went the extra mile here!
 The crown is adequately sized as well, making hand-winding the watch an ease.

 The only instance where the Elan’s low price tag reveals itself is when you flip the watch over.
 The screwed down exhibition caseback of the Elan is rather simplistic, adorned only with the brand name and -unusually- their website’s URL.
 Also, the caseback is polished, making it a scratch magnet.
 Lastly, the Seiko NH35 movement that powers the Elan comes undecorated, without even a signed rotor.
-Clearly, this was the main area where Coup De Coeur cut corners in to bring the price down to below $300 SGD.
+Clearly, this was the main area where Coup De Coeur cut corners in to bring the price down to around $300 SGD.

 On the wrist, the Elan wears smaller than its 44mm specifications suggests.
 Its tonneau case, as well as the short lugs, makes the watch extremely wearable on the wrist.
 The Elan should sit well on a variety of wrist sizes!